Monglo/MongloDB/README.md

 ### backup
-Saves snapshot of collection's current state in memory Backup ID defaults to a new ObjectID string if non is provided
+Saves snapshot of collection's current state in memory Backup ID defaults to a new ObjectId string if non is provided

 ```js
 db.someCollection.backup('backuId_1234', function (err) { });